cleumirsouza/startapp-plugin/README.md

-This is fork of lampaa's startapp PhongapPlugin (https://github.com/lampaa/com.lampa.startapp)
+This is fork of lampaa's startapp Phonegap Plugin (https://github.com/lampaa/com.lampa.startapp)

 Plugin to cordova 3.0 or above.
 Plugin to launch application in android device by Intent Action.